Accretion-dev/Accretion/brainhole/server-src/models/README.md

 # about api
 ## about origin
 ```
+query:
+  we use findOne to process the query, so if query match more than one, only the first one will be changed
+  should use frontend to avoid duplicated entry
 flags:
   +
     entry: true or false # whether a new entry is added